cseanburns/systems-librarianship/src/16-installing-configuring-mysql.md

 ### Testing Commands

-We will complete the following tasks to refresh our MySQL/MySQL knowledge:
+We will complete the following tasks to refresh our MySQL knowledge:

 - retrieve some records or parts of records,
 - delete a record,